FOR ROMAN CATHOLICS

 The Real Presence of Christ in Sacrament

-Like the Catholic Church, the Episcopal Church believes in the real presence of Christ in the sacrament.
-However, unlike the Catholic Church, we leave the explanation of how this happens to a mystery instead of trying to define it through a theology such as transubstantiation.
+Like the Roman Catholic Church, the Episcopal Church believes in the real presence of Christ in the sacrament.
+However, unlike the Roman Catholic Church, we leave the explanation of how this happens to a mystery instead of trying to define it through a theology such as transubstantiation.
 However, if the understanding of transubstantiation is important to you, you are welcome to continue that belief.
 There are, however, Episcopalians who believe the Eucharist is only a memorial act.
 To quote Queen Elizabeth the 1st, in the Episcopal Church we do not “open windows into men's souls” when they are at the altar rail, but rather pray “common prayer”.

 The Episcopal Church has the same understanding of saints as the Catholic Church.
 However, our lists may look a little different for those considered saints after the reformation.